By: Miranda Rijks

 Thanks to Inkubator Books and NetGalley for an ARC in exchange for an honest opinion.

 @JudithDCollins | #JDCMustReadBooks

 Pub Date: Oct 22, 2023

 Check out my

 About the Author

-Miranda Rijks is the internationally bestselling author of psychological thrillers, many of which have been Kindle bestsellers.
-She is the author of twenty books: (Seventeen psychological thrillers, one non-fiction, one biography, and one women’s fiction.)
-Before becoming a fiction writer, she helped newbie entrepreneurs turn their ideas into successful businesses.
-In 2015, she was diagnosed with Ewing's Sarcoma, a rare bone cancer, and everything changed.
+Before becoming a fiction writer, I helped newbie entrepreneurs turn their ideas into successful businesses.
+In 2015, I was diagnosed with Ewing's Sarcoma, a rare bone cancer, and everything changed.

-Her books include: The Concierge, Forget Me Not, The Insomniac, The Arrangement, The New Neighbour, The Second Wife, The Only Child, The Visitors, What She Knew, The Influencer, Roses Are Red, You Are Mine, Deserve To Die, I Want You Gone, Fatal Fortune, Fatal Flowers, and Fatal Finale.
+I live in Sussex, England with my husband and black Labradors.
+When I'm not writing, I'm dreaming about living in a chalet on a Swiss mountain, obsessively knitting and painting on my iPad.
+My books include: The Lodge, The Visitors, The Arrangement, The New Neighbour, The Second Wife, The Other Mother, The Insomniac, The Concierge, Forget Me Not, The Only Child, What She Knew, The Influencer, Roses Are Red, You Are Mine, Deserve To Die, I Want You Gone, Fatal Fortune, Fatal Flowers and Fatal Finale.

 Find out more at www.mirandarijks.com and please join us at https://www.facebook.com/groups/mirandarijks.
 Thank you for reading my books!